 I have a renovated Victorian property in Creekmouth.
 Conveyancing practitioner represented me and Halifax.
 I did a free Land Registry search last week and I saw a couple of entries: one for freehold, the second leasehold with the matching address.
 Is it worth asking Halifax to clarify?

-You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
+You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Creekmouth and other areas of the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with mortgage companies.
-You can also question the situation with the conveyancing lawyer who conducted the conveyancing.
+It is not completely unheard of in Creekmouth and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also question the position with your conveyancing solicitor who conducted the conveyancing.

-Despite our best endeavours, we have been unsuccessful in trying to purchase the freehold in Creekmouth.
+My wife and I have hit a brick wall in negotiating a lease extension in Creekmouth.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-An example of a Lease Extension case for a Creekmouth residence is 46 Credon Road in January 2014.
-On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case affected 1 flat.
-The unexpired residue of the current lease was 69.77 years.
+An example of a Lease Extension case for a Creekmouth flat is 46 Credon Road in January 2014.
+On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case was in relation to 1 flat.
+The unexpired term was 69.77 years.